gdaq/gdaq.github.io/_posts/2015-05-12-How-To-Grow.markdown

 ![Growth Codes](http://cl.ly/image/0n3l1i3o3j1z/download/growthcodes.png)

-Something that I found very interesting is that according to the study, the frontrunners are not necessarly the market leaders, but some were challenger positions.
-The fact of being a small operator does not mean your are doomed, in the contrary it allows you to be more disruptive and become a frontrunner by following these Growth Codes.
+Something that I found very interesting is that according to the study, the frontrunners are not necessarly the market leaders.

+The fact of being a small/medium-size operator does not mean your are doomed, on the contrary it allows you to be more disruptive, and become a frontrunner by following the "Codes".